nelson6e65/phpdoc-vuepress/docs/guide/getting-started.md

 composer require --dev nelson6e65/phpdoc-vuepress
 ```

-> You may need to set the composer option [minimum-stability](https://getcomposer.org/doc/04-schema.md#minimum-stability) to 'dev' in order to be able to install pre-releases.
+> Pre-releases: You may need to set the composer option [minimum-stability](https://getcomposer.org/doc/04-schema.md#minimum-stability) to 'dev' in order to be able to install pre-releases.

 ## Usage